Wire-Network/wire-cdt/BUILD.md

 **Install both components.** The base package carries the compiler drivers and the WASM libraries; `wire-cdt-dev` carries `lib/libnative*.a`, `scripts/gen_native_dispatch.py` and `share/cdt/native-contract-src/`, which native (host) contract testing needs.
-Neither pulls in CMake or a build tool, so on a clean machine also install those — `cmake build-essential` on Debian/Ubuntu, `cmake gcc-c++ make` on RPM-based systems.
+Neither pulls in Python, CMake or a build tool, so on a clean machine also install those — `python3 cmake build-essential` on Debian/Ubuntu, `python3 cmake gcc-c++ make` on RPM-based systems.
+Python is not optional for native testing: `add_native_contract()` generates the contract's dispatcher by running `gen_native_dispatch.py` under `python3`.

 The deb and the rpm use the **distro-toolchain layout** — the same shape